finbourne/lusid-sdk-csharp/sdk/docs/CutLabelDefinitionsApi.md

             var apiInstance = new CutLabelDefinitionsApi(config);
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
 The As At time at which listed Cut Labels are valid (optional) var sortBy = new List<string>?(); // List<string>? | Optional.
 Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
+Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional) var filter = "filter_example";  // string? | Optional.
 Expression to filter the result set.
 For example, to filter on code, use \"code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing cut labels from a previous call This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields  must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional)
+If a pagination token is provided the sortBy, filter, and asAt fields  must not have changed since the original request. (optional)

             try
             {
                 // ListCutLabelDefinitions: List Existing Cut Labels
-                PagedResourceListOfCutLabelDefinition result = apiInstance.ListCutLabelDefinitions(asAt, sortBy, start, limit, filter, page);
+                PagedResourceListOfCutLabelDefinition result = apiInstance.ListCutLabelDefinitions(asAt, sortBy, limit, filter, page);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)